 There are two main differences between bid management and project management.

-1) When doing a project you already know what you have to do, by when and how much can it cost.
+When doing a project you already know what you have to do, by when and how much can it cost.
 That is called the iron triangle of project management: quality, time and cost.
 Those are contractual facts.
 Your goal is to stay in scope, spend available resources and make it in the timeline that is written down in the plan.
 You can sometimes make exchanges between shorter timeline for more resources, smaller scope for less money to spare, but sometimes not even that.
-You need to stick to the plan because of dependencies to partners or other projects.
+You need to stick to the plan because of dependencies to clients partners or other projects.
 And if your scope creeps or explodes you will have to look for more money and resources to finalize.
 Main point about a project is just to push through and deliver in time, scope and quality.